corrode/corrode.github.io/content/blog/immutability/index.md

 On my M1 Macbook Pro, this benchmark takes around 29,815,141 nanoseconds per iteration.
 That's 29 milliseconds to copy a vector with 1 million values...
 100 times in a row!
-**This means that you can copy a vector with 1 million values over 3 million times per second on a consumer laptop!**
+**This means that you can copy a vector with 1 million values over 3000 times per second on a consumer laptop!**

 Turns out, Computers are *pretty good* at copying things these days.

-Granted, this is quite a synthetic example.
-To make it more realistic, how about we look at something computers do all the time: sorting things.
+A silly example indeed.
+To make it more realistic, how about we look at something computers do all the time: *sorting things*.

-## Quicksort: A Case Study In Immutability and Performance
+## Mutable Quicksort

-Entire algorithms can be written without a single `mut` keyword.
+Entire (useful!) algorithms can be written without a single `mut` keyword.
-To demonstrate this, let's look at the quicksort algorithm.
+Let's take quicksort as an example.

-Quicksort is a sorting algorithm that works by recursively partitioning an array around a pivot element.
+Quicksort is a sorting algorithm that works by recursively partitioning an array around a pivot element (the "comparison" element).

 The pivot element is chosen arbitrarily and the algorithm is usually implemented in-place, which means that it mutates the original array.

 Here is a quicksort implementation with a lot of mutations: